PIC4SeR/MPOSE2021_Dataset/README.md

     * `python extract_formers.py`
     *  Archives are extracted into the "temporary_path" folder.

-8. Create RGB data:
+8. Create precursor VIDEO data:
     * `python create_video.py`
-    * RGB data for MPOSE2021 are located in "dataset_path"/video.
+    * VIDEO data for generating MPOSE2021 are located in "dataset_path"/video.

-9. Check integrity of RGB data (to make sure that the json files in "archives_path"/json are compatible, see "Generate POSE data" instructions below, point 2.):
+9. Check integrity of VIDEO data (to make sure that the json files in "archives_path"/json are compatible, see "Generate POSE data" instructions below, point 2.):
     * `python check_integrity.py`

 ## 2. Generate RGB and POSE data